CenterforBigData/ATR-data-code/README.md

 *Note: Similar to the above, you can use the system's Python interpreter or an interpreter from a virtual environment.*

 ## Model Output
-The trained model is saved as `tft_model.ckpt`, and the script outputs the forecasted values for the selected target feature.
+After training, the model for each component ('Trend', 'Seasonal', 'Resid') is saved as `tft_model.ckpt`, and the script outputs the forecasted values for each component.
+The final forecast of tourism demand is the sum of these three components.